 The instrument has a very characteristic tone and timbre.
 Controlled either via OSC(open sound control) through a USB cable, or by the capacitive touch keyboard on the front panel - so you can feel the object vibrate in your hands while playing it.

 Future versions will allow any audio signal to be routed through the strings for a completely acoustic "string reverb" effect.
+Listen to a preliminar test of the "string reverb" here ::

 Building process ::